mediavrog/cfe/README.txt

 Kudos to all developers!

-Custom Form Elements uses icons from the silk icon set, which are distrubuted by Mark James on http://www.famfamfam.com/lab/icons/silk/ under the Creative Commons Attribution 2.5 License [http://creativecommons.org/licenses/by/2.5/]
+Custom Form Elements uses icons from the Fugue icon set, which are distrubuted by Yusuke Kamiyamane on http://p.yusukekamiyamane.com/ under the Creative Commons Attribution 3.0 license [http://creativecommons.org/licenses/by/3.0/]

-Great work Mark!!
+Great work Yusuke!!

-NOTE: If you use those icons on your site, you've got to somehow link back to Mark (famfamfam.com) as his work is licenced under Creative Commons Attribution 2.5 License
+NOTE: If you use those icons on your site, you've got to somehow link back to him as his work is licenced under Creative Commons Attribution 3.0 License